ansible/ansible-builder/docs/scenario_guides/scenario_copy.rst

 Ansible Builder version 3 schema provides the option to copy files to an EE image.
 See  the :ref:`version 3 schema <version_3_format>` for more details.

-In the example below, we will take a look at copying arbitratory files to an execution environment.
+In the example below, we will take a look at copying arbitratory files to an Execution Environment.

 .. literalinclude:: copy_ee.yml